apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 ## Summary and Synthesis

-As [imperfect](https://allenpike.com/2024/apple-intelligence-ios-18-2) as Apple Intelligence’s rollout has been, its notification summaries are a great example of what AI summaries can do.
+As [imperfect](https://allenpike.com/2024/apple-intelligence-ios-18-2) as Apple Intelligence’s rollout has been, its notification summaries are a great example of useful non-chat AI.
 A noisy group chat exchange summarized as “Plans tonight cancelled, pencilled in for next weekend” is a godsend.

 <div class="centered">
 <img src="/images/2025/postchat-summary.png" alt="Apple Intelligence" />